davorg/dmp/chapters/chapter03.md

 options down into separate functions which all do the same thing in different ways and pass these functions to timethese.
 For example, there are four ways to put the value of a variable into the middle of a fixed string.
-You can interpolate the variable directly within the string
+You can interpolate the variable directly within the string:

 	$str = "The value is $x (or thereabouts)";

-or join a list of values\
+or join a list of values:

 	$str = join '', 'The value is ', $x, ' (or thereabouts)';

-	or concatenate the values
+or concatenate the values:

 	$s = 'The value is ' . $x . ' (or thereabouts)';

-	or, finally, use sprintf.
+or, finally, use `sprintf`:

 	$str = sprintf 'The value is %s (or thereabouts)', $x;

-In order to calculate which of these methods is the fastest, you would write a script like this:\
+In order to calculate which of these methods is the fastest, you would write a script like this

 	#!/usr/bin/perl -w
 	use strict;